skipperkongen/webcoprocessor/README.md

 ## What is the basic idea?

 1. A person opens a webpage in his browser
-2. The webpage has a small javascript code that opens two-way connection between the browser and server via a websocket
+2. The webpage has a small javascript code that opens a two-way connection between the browser and server via a websocket
-3. The persons browser is now a *core* in the web co-processor
+3. The persons browser is now a *core* in the web co-processor.
+A "core" = transient CPU (executes Javascript) and storage (Web Storage).
 4. A core can execute javascript on behalf of other web cores (or the server), and store transient data.

 If you are thinking *botnet*, you are forgiven.
 The idea is similar, but the intent different.